rl-institut/open_plan/docs/view_components/welcome.rst

 :ref:`menu_bar-label`
-     User can re-enable appearance of the welcome view-component through options within the *Display* or *Preferences* menu.
+      The user can later re-enable the appearance of the  welcome view-component by clicking *Display welcome view* in *Preferences* from the menu.

 Rendering of the view-component
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^